GLOBAL MARKETS-Stocks, dollar pull back after soft ISM data

 rate hike this month, oil prices were lower, with Brent

-$44.41 as hopes for quick action by producers to tackle a global
+ti $44.26 as hopes for quick action by producers to tackle a

 Oil prices had jumped earlier after Saudi Arabia and Russia